Classic and Simple: Black Beans and Rice

 In the past, the thought of making beans and rice for dinner was utterly and absolutely not exciting to me.
 I don’t know why.

 I think I’ve been ruined by the rush of making exciting recipes that aren’t made up almost entirely of beany beans (no offense to the humble legume).

 I ignored him, like the loving wife I am.
-That is, until my 4-year old bought me a cookbook for Mother’s Day (that little dude knows his mother pretty well!) and when I let him pick out the first recipe to make – he chose black beans and rice.
+That is, until my then-4-year old bought me a cookbook for Mother’s Day (that little dude knows his mother pretty well!) and when I let him pick out the first recipe to make – he chose black beans and rice.
 Big sigh.

 I couldn’t very well deny the tike when he was the one who gave me the cookbook.

 And now I owe my newfound love of this simple and classic dish to my 4-year old and my begging husband.

 This meal is so incredibly flavorful, it tastes like it’s been simmering on the stove for hours.

 Not to mention that it is cheap, healthy, and absolutely filling.
 It really is a one-pot wonder and is so very fantastically tasty!

 FAQs for Black Beans and Rice